Does Insurance Cover Drug Rehab – HMO, PPO, and POS Contracts

 HMOs also offer little to no coverage when customers seek treatments outside their networks.
 This is especially problematic for drug addicts, since some networks contain only a few options for rehab.
 Rehab patients with HMO insurance may need to pay extra for additional coverage, or they may incur large out-of-pocket costs.
 Ultimately, addicts may need to compromise to get the most affordable treatments.

 Many addicts and non-addicts alike choose PPO insurance for the great flexibility it offers.
 Although these plans usually involve higher premiums and deductibles, their networks tend to be far larger and more diverse than those of HMOs.
 Most PPOs will also offer a great deal of coverage for treatments obtained outside their networks.
 In fact, many states place strict limits on the reductions in coverage that PPOs can place on extra-network medical care.

 Overall, the variety of treatments these insurance plans offer can be perfect for addicts.
-Drug rehab is a specialized field of medicine, and access to a wide network of clinics can allow people to get the exact treatments they need.
+Drug and alcohol rehab is a specialized field of medicine, and access to a wide network of clinics can allow people to get the exact treatments they need.
 However, the high costs can be too much for some people to bear.

 Point of Service Contracts

 POS contracts combine elements of HMO and PPO insurance.
 Customers are required to designate primary care physicians, and they must pay out-of-pocket if they get treatment outside their networks.
 However, their physicians can refer to them to extra-network providers.
 In these cases, the companies will pay all or nearly all of the costs of treatment.
 Since so many people get their insurance through the workplace, POS plans are excellent for addicts whose employers’ headquarters are out-of-state.